tsgates/arch-wiki-markdown/wiki/JWM.md

 See the ArchWiki entry regarding allowing users to shutdown for additional information.

-Note:For users wishing to power down a system, 'poweroff' or 'shutdown -P now' may be preferable to 'shutdown -h now' as it leaves no doubt as to the intention of the user initiated command.
+Note:For users wishing to power down a system, poweroff or shutdown -P now may be preferable to shutdown -h now as it leaves no doubt as to the intention of the user initiated command.

 System power and event management can also be handled by HAL via dbus-send message signals without the need to modify the sudoers file.